 The Italian Constitution guarantees the “right to study”, a right that successive governments have interpreted as implying low student fees.
 As a result, Italy’s student tuition fees are among the most competitive in Europe, and they apply to Italians and non-Italians alike.

-In 2021-2022, the annual fee in Pavia ranges from €156,00 to €3.187,00.
+The average fee in Pavia ranges from €156,00 to €3.187,00.
 All enrolling students pay an initial deposit of €156,00.
-Students with extra-EU citizenship with visas/resident permits for study reasons will be placed in specific fee brackets based on their country of origin (here more information on the flat-rate).
+Students with extra-EU citizenship with visas/resident permits for study reasons will be placed in specific fee brackets based on their country of origin (See ‘Tuition Fees’ section in Guidelines ).

-To help prospective students estimate their expected tuition fees, the university has provided information, together with an online calculator, at this page.
+To help prospective students estimate their expected tuition fees, the university has provided information, together with an online calculator, on this page.

 Being a University town, Pavia has a good supply of student accommodation, both on the private market and through Pavia’s system of university colleges.

 The University colleges are divided into “merit” colleges (college di merito) and “right-to-study” colleges (collegi dell’EDiSU).
 Places in the merit colleges are assigned according to academic merit, and access is highly competitive.
 Places in the right-to-study colleges (which constitute the majority of colleges) are less expensive and are assigned on the basis of need, giving priority to students with lower family incomes.
 The oldest colleges (which are both merit colleges) were founded in 1564 (Collegio Borromeo) and 1567 (Collegio Ghislieri), while the two most recent (Collegio del Maino and Collegio Volta) were founded in 2000.